 Incredible!
-No other word will describe our experience with you and your staff! -One Day Participant
+No other word will describe our experience with you and your staff! – One-Day High Performance Driving Experience Participant

 Yesterday was the scariest, most intimidating, exciting, exhilarating, empowering, and just plain FUN day of my life and I can’t wait to do it again.
-Just all the information and morning driving skills exercises were worth the full day’s price and then I got all the afternoon of high performance driving for free! -One Day Participant
+Just all the information and morning driving skills exercises were worth the full day’s price and then I got all the afternoon of high performance driving for free! – One-Day High Performance Driving Experience Participant

-Thanks for helping me take my racing career all the way from the one day performance driving school with you all the way to Daytona and professional racing. – Professional race car driver
+Thanks for helping me take my racing career all the way from the One-Day High Performance Driving Experience to Daytona and professional racing. – Professional Racecar Driver

 A student took a couple of our club schools and started coming out to our lapping days.
 He talked about taking his car into turn 2 and being a little nervous every time.
-Well, then he took a one-day school of yours, and by the end of the day he was going through turn 2 at 85 mph with tons of confidence.
+Well, then he took the One-Day High Performance Driving Experience, and by the end of the day, he was going through turn 2 at 85 mph with tons of confidence.
 You took him to the next level with his skills and confidence.
-That’s the story I tell people about the difference between a club school and your school” -Local Driving Club Officer
+That’s the story I tell people about the difference between a club school and your school. – Local Driving Club Officer

-ProFormance definitely beat the competition I took hands down.
-I never got this kind of one-on-one personal attention, even when I paid close to twice the price for the “big name.” – BMW Club officer
+ProFormance definitely beat the competition hands down.
+I never got this kind of one-on-one personal attention, even when I paid close to twice the price for the “big name.” – BMW Club Officer

-Your school was by far the most valuable executive training session I’ve taken part in. -One Day Participant
+Your school was by far the most valuable executive training session I’ve taken part in. – One-Day High Performance Driving Experience Participant

 You have affected all of our lives in a very positive manner. – CRISTA